-All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff should be aware that children can abuse other children (often referred to as peer on peer abuse) and it can take many forms.
+It can happen both inside and outside of school and online.
 This is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

-- Sexual violence such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment - Voyeurism upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Initiation/Hazing type violence and rituals.
+- Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Abuse with intimate partner relationships; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - Sexual violence such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment; - Consensual and non-consensual sharing of nude and semi-nude images and/or videos; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Voyeurism upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Initiation/Hazing type violence and rituals.